michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 25. And immediately she entered with solicitude unto the king, and saith to him, I will this hour that thou give me, upon a dish, the head of Juchanon the Baptizer.

-26. And greatly grieved was the king; but, for the sake of the oath, and the sake of the guests,Recliners. he could not depriveOr, defraud. her.
+26. And greatly grieved was the king; but, for the sake of the oath, and the sake of the guests,

 27. But the king despatched at once a sentinel, and commanded that he should bring the head of Juchanon.
 And he went and cut off the head of Juchanon in the house of the bound,